Texas (band): Hiatus projects

+After the release of Texas's 2005 album Red Book the band members confirmed that they would enter a hiatus.
+Spiteri performed as guest vocalist on Rammstein's "Rosenrot" album.
+She began work on her debut solo album, working with some of her former bandmates.
+She wrote the vast majority of the tracks on the album.
+She released her debut solo album Melody on 14 July 2008 with "All the Times I Cried" serving as the album's lead single, with a further two singles were released worldwide, "Stop, I Don't Love You Anymore" and "It Was You".
+By 2009, Melody has been certified Gold by the BPI (United Kingdom) with sales of over 100,000.

+Spiteri released her second solo studio album The Movie Songbook which consists of movie covers chosen by Spiteri herself was released on 1 March 2010.
+The album's lead single "Xanadu" was released in February 2010.
+To promote the album, she performed in front of 55,000 fans supporting Paul McCartney on his Up and Coming Tour at Glasgow's Hampden Park.
+In 2010, Spiteri was a judge on the Sky 1 reality show Must Be the Music.

+2011–2017: Re–union and The Conversation

 After McErlaine survived his collapse—which kills in 80% of cases—Texas reunited for the first time since 2005.
 The band embarked on a tour in 2011 and lead singer Spiteri appeared on Popstar to Operastar on 12 June 2011 singing a version of the band's hit "Say What You Want".
 Prior to this, Texas had played at the Den Fynske Landsby Festival in Denmark.
 At the festival, they debuted a new track "The Conversation" which marked the first time the track has been played outside their native Glasgow.

 Spiteri was also invited to make a series of cameo appearances at different events, all of which involved film scores.
 She sang Yvonne Elliman's "If I Can't Have You" for a Saturday Night Fever tribute concert and duetted with Italian singer Mauro Gioia on the "Love Theme from The Godfather".